serdarozturk/chainpoint-services/node-splitter-service/README.md

 | RABBITMQ\_CONNECT\_URI       | string      | 'amqp://chainpoint:chainpoint@rabbitmq' |

-## Splitting Process
+## Data In
-The service will receive persistent hash object messages via a subscription to a durable queue bound to a durable direct exchange within RabbitMQ.
-The routing key to bind to is defined by the RMQ\_WORK\_IN\_ROUTING\_KEY configuration parameter.
+The service will receive persistent hash object messages via a subscription to a durable queue bound to a durable topic exchange within RabbitMQ.
+The routing key is defined by the RMQ\_WORK\_IN\_ROUTING\_KEY configuration parameter.

 The following is an example of a hash object array message body:
 ```json